Probing horizon scale quantum effects with Love: Love in the Quantum world

-We have established that the statistical error in ${\textsl k}$ for EMRIs will be lower.
-Therefore observability of quantum noise solely will depend on the value of the standard deviation of the fluctuation of $\hat{{\textsl k}}$.
-To find corresponding result in ${\textsl k}$, we separate out each observables in to its classical and quantum parts as follows,
+As the statistical error in ${\textsl k}$ for EMRIs will be lower, observability of quantum noise solely will depend on the value of the standard deviation of the fluctuation of $\hat{{\textsl k}}$.
+To find the corresponding result in ${\textsl k}$, we separate out each observable into its classical and quantum parts as,

 Using $\lambda=\frac{2}{3}{\textsl k} m^5$ we find,